NKID00/redstone-computer-utilities/README.md

 Java sources are located in `src/main/java/`.
 Python sources are located in `src/redstone_computer_utilities/`.

 To build the mod, Java 17 or newer, Python 3.7.2 or newer and Poetry are required.
-Run the following commands:
+Run the following command:

 ```sh
 $ ./gradlew build